dglaeser/gridformat/README.md

 </details>

-Many more formats and options are available, see the [API documentation (coming soon)](https://github.com/dglaeser/gridformat) or have a look at the [examples](./examples).
+Many more formats and options are available, see the [API documentation](https://dglaeser.github.io/gridformat/) or have a look at the [examples](./examples).